• Menu

 Follow the guide!

-When he was elected pope in 1503, Julius II had his private collections (including the Apollo of Belvedere and the Laocoon Group) moved to the Vatican Palace: the Vatican Museums were born.
+When Julius II was elected pope in 1503, he moved his private collection (including masterpieces like the Apollo Belvedere and the Laocoön Group) into the Vatican Palace.
+Thus, the Vatican Museums were born.

-With more than 6 million visitors per year, the Vatican Museums are also the 3rd most visited museum in the world.
+With over 6 million visitors annually, the Vatican Museums are currently the 3rd most visited museum worldwide.

-If you have to visit only one museum in Rome, it is this one (… even if Captain Ulysses warmly recommends visiting the Borghese Gallery and the Capitoline Museums)!
+If you visit only one museum in Rome, make it this one (although Captain Ulysses also strongly recommends the Borghese Gallery and the Capitoline Museums).

 Vatican Museums

-• the 3rd most visited museum in the world with almost 7 million visitors in 2019 (after the Louvre and the National Museum of China in Beijing)
+• 3rd most visited museum in the world with nearly 7 million visitors in 2019 (after the Louvre and China’s National Museum in Beijing)

 • 7 kilometres of rooms and corridors